llwg/lege/league.md

 ## abilities
 there are too many abilities to explain tbh just read tooltips and play around i still dont even know how a ton work

+### AP (ability power) vs AD (attack damage)
+abilities usually either scale in damage with AP or AD (usually not both). you get more AP or AD from items.

+auto attacks scale in damage w/ AD.

 ## last-hitting demonstration
 here is demonstration using all concepts so far!! here are notes about minions that died: